ratwolfzero/NIM/README.md

 ---

-## Understanding the Nim-sum: Binary XOR
+Understanding the Nim-Sum: Binary XOR (⊕ - Circle Plus Symbol)

 The key to winning Nim lies in understanding the **Nim-sum**, calculated using the **bitwise XOR operation** (`^` or "XOR").